Posts

 A letter to my younger self

 Hi raya, hope you're doing good.. this is you from the future.. i hope that you are happy, but still I would like to tell you something which might make you surprised or maybe learn many things from me..
 The first thing I want you to learn is that you should always be ready to let go of people..
-Because people who leave you making you desperate for them come to your life only to teach a lesson.. that's kind of like a crash course experience in personality development for you and so If people leave you don't care because of those people can leave you easily without even thinking about you and thinking about whether you will be hurt them why should you do their role instead ?
+Because people who leave you making you desperate for them come to your life only to teach a lesson.. that's kind of like a crash course experience in personality development for you and so If people leave you don't care... because if those people can leave you easily without even thinking about you and thinking about whether you will be hurt by them, why should you do their role instead ?
 Are you practicing monoacting?
-So the 1st thing I told you was to let go of people when they leave you too because u can't carry it as a burden for too long and sometimes it's good to get some weight off your shoulders and one more thing is you should never leave people who hold on to you..
-Cre...
+So the 1st thing I told you was to let go of people when they leave you too because u can't carry it as a burden for too long and sometimes it's good to get some weight off your shoulders and one more thing is you should never leave people who hold on to yo...

 Conversations that teach ✨